flynshue/esctl/docker/README.md

-# Multinode elastic cluster with kibana in docker
+# Multinode elastic cluster with kibana in docker<!-- omit in toc -->

 The vm.max_map_count kernel setting must be set in order for the elastic nodes in docker containers to start up.